XistGG/UnrealXistTools/README.md

 Required Arguments:

 - `-Plugin` Name
+- `-PluginSourceName` Name of this plugin's Fab directory
 - `-From` PathToSourceEngineRoot
 - `-To` PathToDestinationEngineRoot

 Optional Arguments:

+- `-PluginDestinationName`
+  - By default, the `-Plugin` Name is also used as the `-PluginDestinationName`
+  - You can override this to name the plugin directory something different
 - `-ToThirdParty`
   - If present, causes the plugin to be migrated to your `Plugins/ThirdParty` directory rather than to the default `Plugins/Marketplace`